EraseLoRA: MLLM-Driven Foreground Exclusion and Background Subtype Aggregation for Dataset-Free Object Removal: Experiments

-We also study how the choice and scale of the MLLM affect EraseLoRA’s performance by applying it to a range of MLLMs~\citep{liu2023llava, zhao2024marine, bai2025qwen2.5vl, zhu2025internvl3} from 7B to 78B parameters.
-Across all these models, EraseLoRA provides consistent gains (Tab.~\ref{tab:ab_robustness_mllms}), confirming that our framework reliably leverages the background-aware reasoning ability of MLLMs rather than depending on a specific architecture.
+We also evaluate EraseLoRA across MLLMs of various scales~\cite{liu2023llava, zhao2025marine, bai2025qwen2.5vl, zhu2025internvl3} from 7B to 78B parameters, including a hallucination-mitigated variant~\cite{zhao2025marine}.
+Across all these models, EraseLoRA provides consistent gains (Tab.~\ref{tab:ab_robustness_mllms_tag2mask}, left), confirming that our framework reliably leverages the background-aware reasoning ability of MLLMs rather than depending on a specific architecture.
+Notably, even lightweight 7B MLLMs yield substantial improvements comparable to much larger models~\cite{bai2025qwen2.5vl}, achieving gains of up to 20.3\% in BG Sim. and 42.7\% in FG Sim., which indicates that EraseLoRA remains highly effective in resource-constrained settings without requiring a large MLLM.
+Despite their effectiveness, we adopt a large-scale MLLM~\cite{zhu2025internvl3} as our default configuration in the main experiments, as it provides the strongest background-aware reasoning and achieves the best overall performance.

-Notably, even lightweight 7B MLLMs already yield substantial improvements, with gains of up to 20.3\% in BG Sim. and 42.7\% in FG Sim.
-Their performance is comparable to that of much larger models~\citep{bai2025qwen2.5vl}, which indicates that EraseLoRA remains highly effective without requiring a large MLLM and is thus suitable for resource-constrained settings.
-We further evaluate MARINE~\citep{zhao2024marine}, an MLLM specifically designed to reduce object hallucination, and observe additional gains due to more reliable extraction of background cues.
-Larger MLLMs \citep{bai2025qwen2.5vl, zhu2025internvl3} still provide the strongest background-aware reasoning and achieve the best overall object-removal performance.
-Balancing accuracy and robustness, we therefore adopt a large-scale MLLM~\citep{zhu2025internvl3} as our default configuration in the main experiments.
+We further validate EraseLoRA’s effectiveness across different Tag2Mask models~\cite{kim2025seg4diff, wang2025yoloe, carion2025sam3, ren2024groundedsam} in BFE (\cref{sec:bfe}).
+Across all Tag2Mask variants, EraseLoRA consistently improves background reconstruction and foreground suppression, yielding at least 10.0\% gains in BG Sim. and 28.3\% reductions in FG Sim. over the SD3.5-M~\cite{esser2024dit} baseline (see Tab.~\ref{tab:ab_robustness_mllms_tag2mask}, right).
+Grounded SAM2 achieves the best performance, improving BG Sim. by up to 22.8\% and reducing FG Sim. by up to 47.2\%, resulting in the cleanest and most faithful background reconstruction.
+Additional qualitative results and detailed analysis regarding the impact of MLLM hallucinations are provided in Appendix~\ref{subsec:appendix_flexibility} and \ref{subsec:appendix_discussion}.

-\textbf{MLLM-guided removal under occlusion.} Occlusion is particularly challenging in object removal, as objects that would typically be regarded as foreground become hidden behind the target and must instead be treated as background cues for reconstruction.
-Guided by the MLLM’s background-aware reasoning, EraseLoRA restores occluded objects such as a painting, stairs, and a tire with semantically coherent completions (see Fig. \ref{fig:ab_occlusion}).
+\textbf{MLLM-guided removal under occlusion.} Occlusion poses a unique challenge for object removal: content normally regarded as foreground may be hidden behind the target, yet must be recovered as background during inpainting.
+By leveraging the MLLM's scene-level understanding, EraseLoRA correctly identifies such occluded elements and reconstructs them with semantically coherent completions (see Fig.~\ref{fig:ab_bfe_occlusion}, right).